bert799/APSLogComp/README.md

 Bernardo Cunha Capoferri

 ## Rubric achieved: B
+Presentation in Portuguese can be foun in the file `APSLogComp.pdf`

 ## Objective:
 This repository contains a computing language devoloped from the ground up, It is not a general use language like Python or C++, but tailored for a specific purpose.
 It contains basic structure like loops and conditionals, allows for the declaration of variables and functions and allows the user to call the latter.